Last Updated on November 12, 2021

 The Benefits of Cottage Cheese During Pregnancy

-According to the USDA, there are three types of cottage cheese: regular, low-fat or reduced-fat, and nonfat (also called ‘dry curd’) cottage cheese, so the benefits can depend on which you choose.
+According to the USDA, there are three types of cottage cheese: regular, low-fat or reduced-fat, and nonfat (also called ‘dry curd’), so the benefits can depend on which you choose.

 Where possible, it’s good to opt for lower sodium and lower fat options when you’re pregnant, or eat the full-fat versions in moderation.

-You can also buy whipped cottage cheese, sodium-free cottage cheese, and lactose-free cottage cheese.
+You can also buy whipped, sodium-free, and lactose-free cottage cheese.

 There are many flavors, too, such as pineapple – but check the labels of these types of cottage cheese to avoid consuming too much sugar.

-Some added ingredients, such as smoked salmon, might not be suitable for pregnant women, so if there’s anything else added to the cottage cheese, it’s best to cross-check the ingredients.
+Some added ingredients, such as smoked salmon, might not be suitable for pregnant women, so if there’s anything else added to it, it’s best to cross-check the ingredients.

 Regular cottage cheese must have a minimum of 4 percent milk fat (Source: USDA), with a ½ cup serving containing around 100 to 120 calories, of which 40 to 50 are from fat.

-The amount of fat in cottage cheese is quite low.
+The amount of fat in it is quite low.
 The fat content per ½ cup is about 5g, or 8 percent of the RDA of total fat.

-The same serving of cottage cheese has 12.6 grams of protein, which is 25% of the RDA for an average adult (Source: MyFoodData).
+The same serving of it has 12.6 grams of protein, which is 25% of the RDA for an average adult (Source: MyFoodData).

 Calcium plays various roles in the development of the fetus, including tissue construction and cell signaling as well as the development of bones (Source: JCDR).